AustralianBioCommons/falcon/workflow.md

 ### Check job progress

-Meanwhile you can check the progress of the jobs.
+Meanwhile you can check the progress of your jobs.

 #### fc_run